sumzulfikar/Password_Generator/README.md

 ## Credits

 Reviewing the examples in the calss materials, TA structured after class sessions were helpful aid to this challenge.
-A massive thank you to the TAs after class as they helped me with the concepts and debugging codes when I got stuck.
+The TAs after class helped me with the concepts and debugging codes when I got stuck.
+Xpert learning assistant was helpful outside office hours.

 ## License